 Integrated System Simulation Detailed Description

-Integrated system simulation is a discrete-event simulation, which accurately models the behaviors of both PHY and MAC as a discrete sequence of events in time.
-Each event occurs at a particular instant in time and marks a change of state in the system.
-Between consecutive events, no change in the system is assumed to occur; thus the simulation can directly jump in time from one event to the next, as shown in Fig. 1.
+The Integrated System Simulation accurately models the behaviors of MAC and may use different PHY abstractions with different levels of accuracy.
+For the purpose of description only, the simulation can be efficiently implemented as discrete-event system.
+Each event occurs at a particular instant in time and marks a change of state in the system, due either to MAC protocol behavior or PHY properties changes Between consecutive events, no change in the system is assumed to occur; thus the simulation can directly jump in time from one event to the next, as shown in Fig. 1.
+Note that implementations may differ, as long as they achieve the same level of accuracy.
+This document describes the required functionalities and does not indicate how the simulator is to be implemented.

 Fig. 1 clock advancement in an event-driven simulator

+MAC features

+MAC process should model the features indicated below, accuracy producing the behaviour described by the most recent IEEE 802.11 standard.

-The feature set of integrated system simulation includes a minimal feature list and a nice-to-have feature list, as shown Table 1.
+The MAC feature set of integrated system simulation includes a ‘Phase I’ set of features which is required by any MAC simulator; Additional features ca be added as needed and are grouped in successive ‘Phases’.

+The definition of Phases is helpful in identifying milestones in the development process and facilitates the comparison and calibration across simulators, as defined in a next section.

-Table 1: Feature list of integrated system simulation
+Table 1: MAC Feature list of integrated system simulation: Phase I